robertcorreiro/Algorithms-and-DataStructures/README.md

 Algorithms & Data Structures
 ============================

-A list of various data types, algorithms, and data structures which can be implemented in any programming language.
+A list of various useful data types, algorithms, and data structures.

 ============================

 Details:

-* I will be implementing most of the programs in Java.
+* I will be implementing all programs in Java.
-* For practice: I may include C++, Python, or Ruby versions as well.
+* Feel free to fork and practice in your own language.

 ============================